Westgate Entertainment District: Events

 As home of the Desert Diamond Arena, a number of events are held at Westgate Entertainment District.
 Often visitors waiting for events such as concerts, conventions, and sports held in the arenas will spend time in Westgate while waiting for the events to begin.
 The Center itself is the host of a number of independent events.
 Westgate hosted its first major event, Westgate Rocks on December 31, 2006, the first premiere New Year's block party to be featured on Phoenix's west side.
 An estimated 7,500 people attended the party.
 In addition, Westgate is home to the annual AVP pro volleyball tournament, Action Sports extreme sporting events, Miller Lite Tailgate Parties before Cardinals home games, monthly farmers markets, live entertainment in Fountain Park, and high-end art exhibitions.
 A small comedy club, Stir Crazy Comedy Club, joined Westgate in 2017.

 Westgate has also become home to a number of smaller-scale block parties to cheer on local American Idol contestant Jordin Sparks.
 Recent block parties related to the show have drawn over 700 people.

 The New Year's Eve block party tradition ended in 2011, when the new property managers announced that it would not be held on December 31, 2011.
 The managers would support restaurants and bars that held parties.
 The managers increased December holiday events instead.

 Westgate served as an overflow area for those attending the memorial service for conservative activist and Arizona resident Charlie Kirk at nearby State Farm Stadium and Desert Diamond Arena following his assassination eleven days prior.

 2020 shooting

 On May 20, 2020, a shooting took place at the Westgate Entertainment District.
 The gunman, armed with a black AR-15 rifle, shot and injured two people in front of a restaurant, fired additional shots, and then shot a third person in a parking lot.
 He then surrendered to responding police officers.
 The victims were a 19-year-old man who was critically wounded, a 16-year-old girl who was taken to the hospital with a non-life-threatening condition and a 30-year-old woman who did not require hospitalization.

-The gunman was identified as Armando Hernandez Jr., a 20-year-old man from Peoria.
-He filmed the attack with a cellphone in his left hand while shooting with his right.
-After his arrest, he was taken to a Maricopa County, Arizona, jail and charged with 16 felonies.
-Armando claimed that he identified as an incel and knew about Elliot Rodger.
-He stated in his police interview that he wanted respect for himself and that he was deliberately targeting couples.
-In July 2022, he was sentenced to 44 years in prison.